 3. Ensure your main camera's culling mask excludes this layer

-URP / HDRP Warning: If you are using the Universal Render Pipeline (URP) or HD Render Pipeline (HDRP), you must also ensure the UIRender layer is included in the Filtering > Opaque/Transparent Layer Mask of your active Universal Renderer Data (or Custom Pass volume for HDRP).
-The slot cameras use this layer to render content — if the renderer asset excludes it, nothing will appear in the RenderTexture even though the camera and layer are configured correctly.
+⚠️ URP / HDRP: include the UIRender layer in the renderer's layer mask.
+On the Universal Render Pipeline (URP) or HD Render Pipeline (HDRP) you must also add the UIRender layer to the Filtering > Opaque/Transparent Layer Mask of your active Universal Renderer Data (or Custom Pass volume for HDRP).
+The slot cameras render content on this layer — if the renderer asset excludes it, nothing appears in the RenderTexture even though the camera and layer are configured correctly.

 Effect Handlers